YueLiPicasso/intro_ocaml/monad/README.md

 ## 4.

-The interesting conclusion is that if a Haskell function has a higher-kinded polymorphic type, and we want to implement the function in OCaml, it is inevitable that we can only have a family of type-specific versions of the function defined by means of modules and module functors.
+The interesting conclusion is that if a Haskell function has a higher-kinded polymorphic type, and we want to implement the function in OCaml, it is inevitable that we end up with a family of type-specific versions of the function defined by means of modules and module functors.